-(a) In my view as the appointed EAP, the information contained in this BAR and the documentation YES O A attached hereto is sufficient to make a decision in respect of the listed activity(ies) applied for.
-103 140

-(b) If the documentation attached hereto is sufficient to make a decision, please indicate below whether, in your opinion, the listed activity(ies) should or should not be authorised:

-Listed activity(ies) should be authorised:

-Provide reasons for your opinion

-All possible impacts on the environment have been assessed and can be mitigated and managed.
-The assessment did not lead to any fatal flaws, if the development is approved, provided that the facility is operated in terms of all relevant applicable legislation and the EMP management activities implemented.

-(c) Provide a description of any aspects that were conditional to the findings of the assessment by the EAP and Specialists which are to be included as conditions of authorisation.
+In my view as the appointed EAP, the information contained in this BAR and the documentation (a) YES NO attached hereto is sufficient to make a decision in respect of the listed activity(ies) applied for. (b) If the documentation attached hereto is sufficient to make a decision, please indicate below whether, in your opinion, the listed activity(ies) should or should not be authorised: Listed activity(ies) should be authorised: YES NO Provide reasons for your opinion All possible impacts on the environment have been assessed and can be mitigated and managed.
+The assessment did not lead to any fatal flaws, if the development is approved, provided that the facility is operated in terms of all relevant applicable legislation and the EMP management activities implemented. (c) Provide a description of any aspects that were conditional to the findings of the assessment by the EAP and Specialists which are to be included as conditions of authorisation.
+Construction phase: Construction activities must be controlled and restricted to the development footprint only.
+The construction area and all proposed no-go areas must be demarcated before construction starts and remain demarcated throughout construction phase.
+The construction activities must be monitored by an Environmental Control Officer. .
+All disturbed areas should receive ongoing monitoring and management of erosion and invasive plant growth.

-- Construction activities must be controlled and restricted to the development footprint only. - The construction area and all proposed no-go areas must be demarcated before construction starts and remain demarcated throughout construction phase. - The construction activities must be monitored by an Environmental Control Officer. - All disturbed areas should receive ongoing monitoring and management of erosion and invasive plant growth. - Construction work must be carried out in the low rainfall season (mid to late summer) and completed in that low rainfall season to minimise the impact on non-perennial rivers. - Access to roads and other areas must be controlled to avoid disturbance of areas outside the development footprint.
+- Construction work must be carried out in the low rainfall season (mid to late summer) and completed in that low rainfall season to minimise the impact on non-perennial rivers. - Access to roads and other areas must be controlled to avoid disturbance of areas outside the development footprint.
 Personnel should be restricted to the immediate construction areas only. - Monitor construction areas frequently for signs of erosion and if signs of erosion are detected implement repair and preventative measures immediately. - Care should be taken that any soil used for construction purposes that is brought onto the site does not contain the seeds of alien invasive plants. - Ablution facilities should be available for construction workers, should be located outside buffer zones and no-go areas and should be regularly serviced. - Proper on-site management for the storage and use of materials waste and pesticides/weed killers to prevent any potential pollution of the stormwater channel should be addressed in the Environmental Management Plan for the project.